 - No heavy abdominal movements or compressions

 - No closed twists

 - No prone poses

-- Avoid long periods lying on back after 20 weeks
+- Avoid long periods lying on your back after 20 weeks

 - Avoid yin yoga – better to do restorative variations

 Similarly, postnatal yoga – after the delivery of your baby – will further aid in restoring the body.
-Postnatal yoga differs in the approach of the practise and looks into nurturing the body and focussing on the postnatal issues that women may be dealing with.
+Postnatal yoga differs in the approach of the practice and looks into nurturing the body and focusing on the postnatal issues that women may be dealing with.